section-engineering-education/engineering-education/articles/building-an-object-detection-application-with-tensorfow.js-and-react.js/index.md

 That's 'code' followed with a full stop.
 That command should fire up our code editor.

-It is important to note that these next steps will now be perfomed on the vs code editor.
+It is important to note that these next steps will now be performed on the VSCode editor.
 We will need to start our React app using the 'npm start' command.
 This command is issued on the vs code's terminal.
 This command is going to start our react app and open a new browser.
 It will go directly to the 'localhost 3000' by default.
 This is where our React app is going to start.

 Please make sure the 'npm' command is installed on your computer before issuing the 'npm start' command.
 If not, install it using the following command: